In existence since 1676, Magnolia Plantation & Gardens is a journey back through time. Walking along a numbered path, you ... More

 Magnolia Plantation & Gardens

 In existence since 1676, Magnolia Plantation & Gardens is a journey back through time.
 Walking along a numbered path, you will find many beautiful cypress and live oak trees along the river.
 The Barbados Tropical Garden, Biblical Garden, and Horticultural Maze offer a variety of landscaping styles.
 Don't forget to keep an eye out for wildlife.
 Several slave cabins and worker homes still stand on the property, and free talks are given at various times.
 Tickets are also available for purchase for entry to the Plantation House, the Nature Train, the Nature Boat, and Audubon Swamp Garden; all include a guided tour.
 For those who ride bicycles, several trails wind through the woods.
 Plan to spend several hours at this fascinating plantation.
-See their website for further information.

 We recently worked at Magnolia Plantation and I can tell you that you will for sure not be disappointed.
 There are a handful of absolutely magnificent backgrounds/settings on the property that could hold wedding related activities.
 While most locations on the grounds are outdoors there are also a few indoor options creating a truly versatile wedding venue.